scandum/quadsort/README.md

 - [fluxsort](https://github.com/scandum/fluxsort) is a hybrid stable quicksort / quadsort with improved performance on random data.
 It is currently the fastest comparison sort for random data.

 - [gridsort](https://github.com/scandum/gridsort) is a hybrid cubesort / quadsort.
+Gridsort makes O(n) moves rather than the typical O(n log n) moves.
 It is the fastest online sort and might be of interest to those interested in data structures.

 - [twinsort](https://github.com/scandum/twinsort) is a simplified quadsort with a much smaller code size.
 Twinsort might be of use to people who want to port or understand quadsort; it does not use pointers or gotos.

 - [wolfsort](https://github.com/scandum/wolfsort) is a hybrid radixsort / fluxsort with improved performance on random data.
-It's mostly a proof of concept that only work on unsigned 32 and 64 bit integers.
+It's mostly a proof of concept that only works on unsigned 32 and 64 bit integers.
 It's possibly the fastest radix sort for 32 bit integers, overall fluxsort is faster for 64 bit integers.

 Visualization
 -------------